apache/tvm/docs/dev/convert_layout.rst

 If you directly want to understand the usage of ConvertLayout Pass, directly jump to Section 4 - Usage.

-*************
+**************************
-2. Motivation
+2. Motivation and Overview
-*************
+**************************

-Lets look at a simple scenario to understand the complications that arise due to different layouts - Suppose we want to compile a Tensorflow NHWC graph for an ARM edge device.
+Let's look at a simple scenario to understand the complications that arise due to different layouts - Suppose we want to compile a Tensorflow NHWC graph for an ARM edge device.
 But, suppose we currently support only NCHW schedules in TOPI for ARM.
 So, there is a mismatch between framework layout and TOPI-supported layout.
 One way to deal with this mismatch is to insert layout transforms before each and after convolution, such that resulting convolution has NCHW input data layout and can use TOPI schedules.
 However, this can lead to performance degradation because of the presence of too many layout transforms.

 We encountered similar problems in other use cases as well

 - No way to run TFLite graphs on Nvidia GPUs.
 TOPI has NCHW-only schedules for GPUs.
 - Ever-complicating logic in AlterOpLayout for convolution to support different pairs of layout transformations.
 - Sub-optimal performance for TF graphs due to extra layout transforms.
-- Complication in third-party codegen integrations like TRT that prefers data layout to be in one format.
+- Complication in third-party codegen integrations like TensorRT that prefers data layout to be in one format.

 To solve these problems, we introduced *ConvertLayout* pass that sets up the infrastructure to change the data layout of the whole graph with minimal number of data layout transforms.
-In ideal cases, we will have only 2 layout transforms, one at the start and one at the end.
+In ideal cases, we will have only 2 layout transforms for data, one at the start and one at the end.
 An example to show the transformation is below

 .. code-block:: python